eadsjr/pgdoc/docs/CONTRIBUTING.md

 ## Coordination and Documentation

-All non-administrative communication about pg-doc deveopment should be in the form of code comments, git commit messages, [docs/TODO.md][todo-file] updates and [GitHub issues][search-issues].
+All non-administrative communication about pgdoc deveopment should be in the form of code comments, git commit messages, [docs/TODO.md][todo-file] updates and [GitHub issues][search-issues].
 Keep project related discussion and decision making out of chat and email to avoid losing context and history.

 ## Development Goals